Unchain1014/Routinely/README.md

 **Routinely** is a lightweight, open-source daily routine tracker designed for **Linux** and **Windows**.
 It provides an uncluttered interface while offering essential features such as:
 - Task management with title, notification time, and repeat options
 - Multiple routine tabs for better organization
 - No internet connection or account required
+- Routines stored in human-readable JSON files
 - Open-source and cross-platform compatibility using PyQt6

 ## Installation
 ### Prerequisites